-If only one person liable to tax claims the child tax allowance, it amounts to \leq 220 (2016: 440) per child and year.
-In case both partners claim the child tax allowance for the same child, it amounts to \leq 132 (2016: 300) per child and claiming person per year.
+If only one person liable to tax claims the child tax allowance, it amounts to ≤ 220 (2016+2017: 440) per child and year.
+In case both partners claim the child tax allowance for the same child, it amounts to ≤ 132 (2016+2017: 300) per child and claiming person per year.

-The child tax allowance can only be claimed via the annual tax declaration and reduces the taxable income.
+The child tax allowance can only be claimed via the annual tax declaration.

-EUROMOD notes

-Special expenses ("Sonderausgaben), Exceptional costs deductions ("Aussergewöhnliche Belastungen") are not considered in the model as relevant information for modelling is lacking in the underlying data.
+EUROMOD notes: Special expenses ("Sonderausgaben"), Exceptional costs deductions ("Außergewöhnliche Belastungen") are not considered in the model as relevant information is lacking in the data.